Understanding ERDF

 The European cohesion policy targets all the all towns and regions of the European Union with the aim of supporting job creation, business competitiveness, economic growth and sustainable development, and improving the quality of life of citizens.

-In order to achieve these objectives and to meet the diverse development needs in all European regions, cohesion policy accounts for almost one third of the total EU budget.
+In order to achieve these objectives and meet the various development needs in all European regions, cohesion policy accounts for almost one-third of the total EU budget.

 Granting of funding